 The Open Data for Resilience Initiative (OpenDRI) team consists of staff and consultants from the Global Facility for Disaster Reduction and Recovery (GFDRR) of the World Bank.
 Together, the team has extensive expertise in disaster risk management, geospatial technology, data management, open source software development, risk communication, and international development and policies.
 Team members work across GFDRR and World Bank units including the regional Disaster Risk Management teams of the South Asia, East Asia Pacific, and Latin America and the Caribbean regions and are also active participants in international and local technical communities such as OpenStreetMap (OSM), the Open Source Geospatial Foundation (OSGeo), and Humanitarian OpenStreetMap Team (HOT), among others.

 Open Data for Resilience Initiative is managed by the GFDRR Innovation Lab.
-For any questions or concerns, please use this submission box or email us at: opendri [at] gfdrr [dot] org
+For any questions or concerns, please email us at: opendri [at] gfdrr [dot] org